 TS.34_4.1_REQ_001 If data speed and latency is critical to the IoT Service the IoT Device Application SHOULD be able to retrieve mobile network speed and connection quality information from the IoT Embedded Service Layer in order to request the appropriate quality of content from the IoT Service Platform.
 TS.34_4.1_REQ_002 The IoT Device Application SHOULD always be prepared to handle situations when communication requests fail, when such failure is reported by the IoT Embedded Service Layer.
-TS.34_4.1_REQ_003 Each time there is a need to send data over the mobile network the IoT Device Application SHOULD classify the priority of each communication.
-For example, the IoT Device Application SHOULD distinguish between data that requires instantaneous transmission and delay tolerant data that could be aggregated and/or sent during non-peak hours.
-Such information about the priority of the communication SHOULD be communicated to the IoT Embedded Service Layer.
-TS.34_4.1_REQ_004 When an IoT Device Application does not need to perform regular data transmissions and it can tolerate some latency for its IoT Service, it SHOULD communicate this information to the IoT Embedded Service Layer so that it can use this information in its interactions with the network
+TS.34_4.1_REQ_003 Each time there is a need to send data over the mobile network the IoT Device Application SHOULD classify the priority of each communication, if and where specified by the Mobile Network Operator).
+For example, the IoT Device Application should distinguish between data that requires instantaneous transmission and delay tolerant data that could be aggregated and/or sent during off-peak hours (if and where specified by the Mobile Network Operator).
+Such information about the priority of the communication should be communicated to the IoT Embedded Service Layer.
+TS.34_4.1_REQ_004 When an IoT Device Application does not need to perform regular data transmissions and it can tolerate some latency for its IoT Service, it SHOULD communicate this information to the IoT Embedded Service Layer so that it can use this information in its interactions with the network TS.34_4.1_REQ_005 If the IoT Device Application communicates over a Mobile IoT RAT, it SHOULD ensure that it does not send more than the Mobile Network Operator's defined maximum number of daily messages, if and where specified.
+For example, if the policy defines monthly data allowance and maximum number of messages per day, then the maximum payload size per message be termined as: (monthly data allowance / number of days per month) / maximum number of messages per day.